Rockies vs. Nationals: Betting Trends, Records ATS, Home/Road Splits

 Rockies Recent Betting Performance

-- In 10 games as the underdog over the last 10 matchups, the Rockies have a record of 5-5.
+- In 10 games as the underdog over the last 10 matchups, the Rockies have posted a mark of 6-4.

-- When it comes to the over/under, the Rockies and their foes are 1-9-0 in their previous 10 contests.
+- When it comes to the total, the Rockies and their foes are 2-8-0 in their last 10 contests.

-- The Rockies have covered the runline in the three of their previous 10 games that had a set runline.
-Colorado games have finished below the total five straight times, and the average total in this stretch was 9.7 runs.
+- The Rockies have had a spread listed in three of their past 10 games and have covered every time.

 Rockies Betting Records & Stats

-- The Rockies have won in 36, or 41.4%, of the 87 contests they have been named as odds-on underdogs this year.
+- The Rockies have been victorious in 37, or 42%, of the 88 contests they have been chosen as underdogs in this season.

-- Colorado has entered 76 games this season as the underdog by +115 or more and is 27-49 in those contests.
+- Colorado has a record of 26-47 in games where sportsbooks have it as underdogs of at least +120 on the moneyline.

-- The Rockies have an implied victory probability of 46.5% according to the moneyline set for this matchup.
+- The moneyline set for this matchup implies the Rockies have a 45.5% chance of coming away with a victory in the contest.

-- The Rockies have posted a record of 12-8-0 against the spread this season.
+- The Rockies have an against the spread record of 12-8-0 in 20 games with a line this season.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!